 - The above set of rules considers the conceptual framework included in the Accounting Principles Applicable to the Costa Rican Public Sector, as well as supplemental application of International Financial Reporting Standards (IFRSs) under the following conditions: - A supplementary use of the standard is given by exception, meaning that this situation is not normal or usual. - If and only if it is expressly stated in ICE's Manual of Accounting Policies.
-This means that its application is allowed only if the applicable IFRS to be used is explicitly and specifically contained in the manual. - Pursuant to regulations issued by the National Accounting Office of the Ministry of Finance and laws in effect, ICE may use the Accounting Principles Applicable to the Costa Rican Public Sector, set forth in Executive Order No. 34460-H of February 14, 2008, or the regulatory framework it has been applying thus far, until ICE transitions to IFRSs on December 31, 2013.
-However, through Decree No. 38069-H published on December 20, 2013, the National Accounting Office of the Ministry of Finance extended the term for transitioning to IFRSs to the accounting period beginning on January 1, 2016. - ICE is abiding by the extension granted by the National Accounting Directorate to apply the International Financial Reporting Standards (IFRSs) as of January 1, 2016; therefore, 2015 would be the transition year to such IFRSs. - Moreover, in accordance with article 8, Transition Provision III of Executive Order No. 35616-H issued by the National Accounting Office and published in Official Gazette No. 234 of December 2, 2009, which reads as follows: - "Until the International Financial Reporting Standards are permanently implemented, each government-owned agency included in the scope of this Decree, under the leadership of the National Accounting, must continue to apply the Accounting Principles Applicable to the Costa Rican Public Sector, set forth in the Executive Decree Number 34460H of February 14, 2008, or the legal framework that has been applied."
+This means that its application is allowed only if the applicable IFRS to be used is explicitly and specifically contained in the manual. - Pursuant to regulations issued by the National Accounting Office of the Ministry of Finance and laws in effect, ICE may use the Accounting Principles Applicable to the Costa Rican Public Sector, set forth in Executive Order No. 34460-H of February 14, 2008, or the regulatory framework it has been applying thus far. - The National Accounting Office through Executive Order N° 39665-MH, published in the Official Gazette on June 23, 2016 (thereby amending Executive Order 35616-H), extended the term of application of the IFRSs to the accounting period starting on January 1st, 2017. - ICE is abiding by the extension granted by the National Accounting Directorate to apply the International Financial Reporting Standards (IFRSs) as of January 1, 2017; therefore, 2016 would be the transition year to such IFRSs. - Moreover, in accordance with article 8, Transition Provision III of Executive Order N° 35616-H (in force with amendments), issued by the National Accounting Office and published in Official Gazette N° 234 of December 2, 2009, which reads as follows: - "Until the International Financial Reporting Standards are permanently implemented, each government-owned agency included in the scope of this Decree, under the leadership of the National Accounting, must continue to apply the Accounting Principles Applicable to the Costa Rican Public Sector, set forth in the Executive Decree Number 34460H of February 14, 2008, or the legal framework that has been applied." - As it has been set forth by ICE Group, regarding the accounting standards, the common practice is that supplementary use is expressly contained in the standard, in detail, indicating the hierarchy of the accounting standard sources applicable to regulated materials that must be observed when matters not anticipated in ICE's Manual of Accounting Policies.